RIGHTON! EDUCATION

 I sketched 20 concepts exploring ways to visualize correct and incorrect answers with clear scoring and engaging animations.
 At this stage, I prioritized problem-solving over visual consistency between Phase 1 and 2.
 After feedback from our senior designer, PM, and Educator Advisor, I narrowed them down to 4 ideas and built hifi wireframes for testing with our visual users.

-To illustrate percentages clearly for the youngest users (6th graders), I reviewed their curriculum and chose pie charts and bar graphs, which the Educator Advisor confirmed as familiar and easy-to-understand formats that align with the users' mental model.
+When solving score clarity, illustrate percentages clearly to even the youngest users (6th graders), I reviewed their curriculum and chose pie charts and bar graphs, which the Educator Advisor confirmed as familiar and easy-to-understand formats that align with our users' mental model.

 testing & refining

-We connected with a local high school for a field study to observe user behavior, understand their needs and preferences, and test my design in a real-world setting.
+We wend on a field study to observe user behavior, understand their needs and preferences, and test my design in a real-world setting.
 To gather well-rounded insights, I used a mixed-method approach:

 Surveys (80+ responses) to gather quantitative data on common patterns and pain points.